DPDK/dpdk/doc/guides/prog_guide/hash_lib.rst

 *   Delete flow: Delete the flow key from the hash.
 If the returned position is valid, use it to access the flow entry in the flow table to invalidate the information associated with the flow.

+*   Free flow: Free flow key position.
+If 'no free on delete' or 'lock-free read/write concurrency' flags are set, wait till the readers are not referencing the position returned during add/delete flow and then free the position.
+    RCU mechanisms can be used to find out when the readers are not referencing the position anymore.

 *   Lookup flow: Lookup for the flow key in the hash.
     If the returned position is valid (flow lookup hit), use the returned position to access the flow entry in the flow table.